fintzij/ve_placebo_crossover/README.md

 # Estimating vaccine efficacy and durability following placebo crossover

 This repository contains code for reproducing results presented in "Assessing Vaccine Durability in Randomized Trials Following Placebo Crossover" by Jon Fintzi and Dean Follmann.
+A vignette reproducing the example placebo crossover trial with waning efficacy is provided in the (vignette)[https://github.com/fintzij/ve_placebo_crossover/tree/main/vignette] folder of the repository, and code reproducing all other results in the manuscript are provided in the (code)[https://github.com/fintzij/ve_placebo_crossover/tree/main/code] folder.

 ## Abstract